rewiringamerica/ra-api-rem-py-test/README.md

 # rewiringamerica-rem
 An API for REM, the Residential Electrification Model.
-        The other Rewiring America APIs and methodology for REM are [here](https://api.rewiringamerica.org/).

 Rewiring America's other APIs can be found [at our main API site](https://api.rewiringamerica.org/).